HarshilMaks/InsightDocs/README.md

 ---

-**Built with ❤️ using Python, FastAPI, Celery, PostgreSQL, Redis, FAISS, and OpenAI**
+**Built with ❤️ using Python, FastAPI, Celery, PostgreSQL, Redis, FAISS, and Gemini**